Franjcf/Data-Science-Projects/README.rst

 ================================================================================
-Data Science Projects
+Data Science and Machine Learning Projects
 ================================================================================

 This directory contains a representative sample of some of the data science and machine learning projects that I have worked on throughout the years.
 These include both work-related projects as well as personal projects.
-Please refer to table of contentents (and the linked subdirectory) for a quick explanation of each project and the relevant skills used.
+Please refer to table of contents (and the linked sub-directory) for a quick explanation of each project and the relevant skills used.

 .. contents::